isamu-isozaki/teamai_test/sales-training/index.html.md

 * Pushy: Pitching immediately without providing context on who you are and why you're calling

-* Persistent: Providing a reason for your call (ideally the prospect's previous activity or a referral) and offerign to help.
+* Persistent: Providing a reason for your call (ideally the prospect's previous activity or a referral/index.html.md) and offerign to help.

 ##### NURTURING